mlhartme/pommes/README.md

                             the enclosed substring or variables;
                             output is a file or URL to write results to, default is the console.

-    mount commands
+    checkout commands
+      'st' root?            print all checkouts under the specified directory with status markers:
+                            ? - directory is not an unknown project M - checkout has untracked files, modifications or is not pushed C - checkout url does not match the directory pommes would place it in 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory
-      'mount' query         checkout matching projects; skips existing checkouts;
+      'checkout' query      checkout matching projects; skips existing checkouts;
                             offers selection before changing anything on disk;
-      'umount' '-stale'? root?
+      'remove' '-stale'? root?
                             remove (optional: stale) checkouts under the specified root directory;
                             a checkout is stale if the project has been removed from the database;
                             offers selection before changing anything on disk;
-                            checkouts with uncommitted changes are marked in the list 'ls' root?            print all checkouts under the specified directory with status markers:
+                            checkouts with uncommitted changes are marked in the list
-                            M - checkout has modifications or is not pushed C - checkout url does not match the directory pommes would place it in X - checkout is unknown to pommes ? - directory is not a checkout 'goto' query          offer selection of matching projects, check it out when necessary, and cds into the checkout directory

-    commands that modify the database
+    database commands
       'database-add' '-delete'? '-dryrun'? '-fixscm'? ('-zone' zone)?  url* add projects found under the specified urls to the database;
-                            zone is a prefix added to the id (defaults islocal);
+                            zone is a prefix added to the id (defaults is local);
                             overwrites projects with same id;
                             url is a svn url, http url, artifactory url, github url or json url, an option (prefixed with '%') or an exclude (prefixed with '-')  'database-remove' query